itcenterofexcellence/miniproject/README.md

 3. You can "style" a webpage with CSS.
 Add a background image to the header area of the page [You can find hosted image resources here](https://github.com/ravisuhag/stockfree) and [here.](https://www.pexels.com/)

 4. When you mouse or "hover" over the button it changes color.
-Change the button hover color from gray to a color of your choice
+Using CSS change the button hover color from gray to a color of your choice.

 5. Add a sans serif font family to the webpage body text using CSS